NESCAU-UFLA/FuzzingTool/.github/CONTRIBUTING.md

     """
     return f"{str(paramOne)}{paramTwo}"
  ```
  * Every class attribute that are being initialized on the constructor, must have an description.
-If you want to include a description for attributes that are outside of the constructor, just put it inside the respectived method that are being called.
+If you want to include a description for attributes that are outside of the constructor, just put inside the respectived method that are being called.
 For example:
  ```py
 class Foo:
     """Class that handles with Foo